k1jst/newsm-policy/healthsafety.md

 ## Safety and First Aid Equipment

 The Wireless and Steam Museum will provide all necessary personal protective equipment necessary for volunteers and staff to safely perform their duties.
-The Museum should also be prepared to provide immediate basic first aid assistance to anyone requiring it.
-In order to
+The Museum should also be prepared to provide immediate basic first aid assistance to anyone requiring it including at least one Automatic D